laqme/koitieq/_chapters/06-pai.md

 ---
-title: "Zao jí ní lua!"
+title: "Zao jí ní lua"
-title_en: "I know this story!"
+title_en: "I know this story"
 chapter: 6
 slug: "6"
 subject: "everyday vocab"
 ---

 That was a lot of grammar.
 Let's spend a lesson simply expanding our vocabulary.
 It's a good idea to make flashcards in order to memorize the words.
-But if you'd rather learn by doing, you can join the Toaq Discord and make some sentences.
+If you'd rather learn by doing, you can join the <a href="https://toaq.me/Discord">Toaq Discord</a> and make some sentences in the _#toaq-practice_ channel.

 <div style="display: flex; align-items: start" markdown="1">